wp-plugins/simple-custom-website-data/trunk/readme.txt

 == Changelog ==

+= 1.1 =
+* Fixed security issues.
+* Updated folder name to 'simple-custom-website-data' and documentation to match.

 = 1.0 =
 * N/A for version 1.0.

 == Upgrade Notice ==

+= 1.1 =
+N/A for version 1.1.

 = 1.0 =
 N/A for version 1.0.